This post may contain affiliate links. Learn more.

 7. The grip

-Here’s a look at our choices for the best electric razors for sensitive skin in 2019.
+Here’s a look at our choices for the best electric razors for sensitive skin.

 Electric shaving hasn’t been the same since, and Braun products continue to play a dominant role in the world of men’s grooming.
 Their Electric Shaver Series 9, including the 92900cc, represents another step forward in the evolution of electric razors.